R0GGER/docker-wake-on-lan/README.md

 * Remote shutdown: SSH (Linux/NAS), Windows RPC, or a Sleep-on-LAN magic packet.
 If a host is set, the UI waits until the machine goes offline.
 * Schedule a wake-up with a cron expression, for example `0 7 * * 1-5` for every weekday at 07:00.
 * Quick wake for a MAC address you do not want to save.
+* Group devices into named sections.
+Collapse a section, wake or shut down the whole group, and drag devices between groups.
+* Switch between card and list views.
+Groups stay available in both.
+The choice is stored in the browser.
+* Select several devices and wake or shut them down together.
+* Layout stays locked until you tap Edit.
+Save, or `EDIT_LOCK` seconds idle (default 300), locks add/edit/delete/drag again.

 ## CLI mode